GonzaloAllenPerez444/cse15l-lab-reports/blogpost.md

 ***

-Go to the taskbar at the top of the screen, and select -> terminal -> New Terminal.
+Go to the taskbar at the top of the screen, and `select -> terminal -> New Terminal`.
 Something like this will pop up:

 ***
 ![TerminalPic](https://user-images.githubusercontent.com/106555298/212229863-e16379d8-8b3e-44b0-aff1-2cd91e2dc1f1.png)